 These traditions are not only essential to one’s life and afterlife, they’re also important for community bonding.
 Nearly everyone in the community works together to prepare for them.
 Note that the descriptions here explain typical activities, but celebrations can vary considerably place to place and many villages have changed or eliminated some of the specific activities and others have added their own personal touches.

 Each lunar month (which runs from new moon to new moon) has its own heet.
-Though the months are numbered, there's no actual first heet: it's an endless cycle, not a progression.
+Though the months are numbered, there’s no actual first heet: it’s a cycle, not a progression.
 The first lunar month typically falls in December.
 Though the lunar calendar obviously does not line up with the solar year, every few years a leap month is added to keep things generally in sync.

 Boon Khao Kam (Month 1)

 During the time of Boon Khao Kam, monks who broke vinaya rules (the rules of monkhood that were laid down by the Buddha) will do penance and spend time in solitude for purification.
 Lay people take extra food and supplies to the temple at this time to support these monks during their atonement.

 About Boon Khao Kam – Boon Khao Kam Photo Essay